vicious-widgets/vicious/contrib/README.md

     PCIe bandwidth, 5th as temperature of requested graphics device, 6th as frequency of GPU core, 7th as memory transfer rate

-vicious.contrib.nvsmi
+**vicious.contrib.nvsmi**

-  - provides (very basic) information about Nvidia GPU status from SMI
+Provides (very basic) information about Nvidia GPU status from SMI Supported Platforms: platform independent

+- Arguments:
-  - takes optional card ID as an argument, i.e. "1", or defaults to ID 0
+  * takes optional card ID as an argument, i.e. "1", or defaults to ID 0
+- Returns:
-  - returns 1st value as temperature of requested graphics device
+  * returns 1st value as temperature of requested graphics device

 vicious.contrib.ossvol
   -